ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 (DP) Mechanisms".
 This registry contains the following columns:

 Value:
-: The one-byte identifier for the DP mechanism
+: The two-byte identifier for the DP mechanism

 Name:
 : The name of the DP mechanism